la2050/archive/_projects/2016/supporting-las-foster-youth-by-creating-a-dependable-community-built-on-trust-and-consistency.md

   matriculation rates will rise.
 The Academy Project will provide the necessary support & motivation to give our youth the chance to own their own narratives & future successes.
-project_image_2: 0815848445741-team90.jpg
-empty_column_1: ''
 organization_name: The Academy Project
 organization_website: WWW.THEACADEMYPROJECT.ORG
-organization_name_2: The Academy Project
-organization_activity: >-
-  The Academy Project prepares LA foster youth to succeed in high school and beyond, through an innovative summer camp & after school program, with a guaranteed spot in a stable & supportive community
-ein: '471205640'

 ---